fschuetz04/simcpp20/README.md

 [4] fast
 ```

+Other examples can be found in the `examples/` folder.

 This project uses CMake.
-To build and execute the example, run the following commands:
+To build and execute the clocks example, run the following commands:

 ```shell
 mkdir build